 That is a bit what it’s like being a web host getting to grips with DevOps practice for the first time.

-You see, external web hosting is - or at least traditionally has been - about creating a neat, controlled environment that is ‘governed’ by agreed standards of IT and security best practice and ‘policed’ by a strong aversion to change, uncertainty or risk in order to keep a population of clients safe and secure.
+You see, external website hosting (opens in new tab) is - or at least traditionally has been - about creating a neat, controlled environment that is ‘governed’ by agreed standards of IT and security best practice and ‘policed’ by a strong aversion to change, uncertainty or risk in order to keep a population of clients safe and secure.

 When an agile DevOps approach was first brought to Tibus by clients wanting to create a development-production continuum, our natural inclination was to fight back and ‘arrest’ this potential threat to our lovely controlled hosting environment.